Windows Installer, Java Installer, Freeware Installer

 Updater Shortcut

-ImportantIf you are using an EXE file to go through this tutorial instead of creating a shortcut please see an example on how to integrate the updater with your application.
+ImportantInstead of creating a shortcut please see other alternatives in our samples on how to integrate the updater with your application.

 Build Save and build the package.